How to Increase Space in a Popup Camper: Expert Tips

 Understanding Space Usage

-- Traffic patterns (where people walk most)
+• Traffic patterns (where everyone walks most)

 Identifying Potential for Redesign